 Understanding the Intersections of Mental Health and the Tobacco Retail Environment

 “Tobacco is not an equal opportunity killer” and the tobacco industry also has a history of targeting people with mental illness.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines mental illness as any diagnosable mental, behavioral, or emotional disorder.
 According to the Centers for Disease Control and Prevention (CDC), currently, one in four adults in the U.S has some form of mental illness.
 Among individuals with mental illness, 36.5% are current tobacco users, compared with 25.4% of adults with no mental illness.
-Among individuals with serious psychological distress, 39.3% are current smokers.
+Among individuals with serious psychological distress, 39.3% currently smoke.
 People diagnosed with serious mental illness have shorter life expectancies than people without mental illness, a disparity that is compounded by high rates of tobacco use among this population.
-Smokers with a serious mental illness die about 15 years sooner than never-smokers without a serious mental illness, with smoking accounting for about one-third of all deaths among those with serious mental illness.
-Some estimates have put that gap even higher, with those with mental illness having a life expectancy that is 14-32 years lower than individuals without a mental health diagnosis.
+People who smoke and have a serious mental illness die about 15 years sooner than people who have never smoked and do not have a serious mental illness, with smoking accounting for about one-third of all deaths among those with serious mental illness.
+Some estimates have put that gap even higher, with individuals with mental illness having a life expectancy that is 14-32 years lower than individuals without a mental health diagnosis.

 Individuals with mental illness are a difficult sub-population to target for place-based interventions.
 Individuals with a mental illness are, for the most part, not a clustered or “racialized” group – the concept in which tobacco products are disproportionately marketed in relation to race, class, and place.
 This poses a challenge to identifying living trends among individuals with mental illness.
 In addition, people with severe mental illness may not have control over their living arrangements.
 Based on the National Survey on Drug Use and Health, individuals with mental illness live among the general population in non-institutionalized outpatient facilities or group homes within residential communities.
 However, living in an area with higher tobacco retailer density is significantly associated with higher nicotine dependence among individuals with mental illness.